AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 🔹 **`rule bracken` *Abundance Estimation***
   - **Purpose:** Refines Kraken classification to provide abundance estimates at the species, genus and phylum level for each sample.
-  - **Inputs:** Report file from `kraken`
+  - **Inputs:** Kraken report: `sample.report.txt`
   - **Outputs:**
   - Bracken reports at:
-    - Species level
+    - Species level: `sample_bracken.species.report.txt`
-    - Genus level
+    - Genus level: `sample_bracken.genus.report.txt`
-    - Phylum level
+    - Phylum level: `sample_bracken.phylum.report.txt`
  - **Notes:**
   - Outputs are used as **intermediate files** for downstream rule: `combine_bracken_outputs`
-  - his rule is also making `.report_bracken_species.txt` at each level in the `06_kraken` directory.
+  - his rule is also making `sample.report_bracken_species.txt` at each level in the `kraken2` directory.
 At some point see if we can either place these into a directory called `reports` or have them cleaned up in the shell block.

 - **Performance Notes:**
   >  **Wall time:**